Saki Ueno

 Saki Ueno (上野 紗稀, Ueno Saki) is a Japanese football player.
-She plays for Urawa Reds.
-She played for Japan national team.
+She plays for WE League club Urawa Reds.
+She has also played for Japan national team.

 Club career

 Ueno was born in Matsudo on November 20, 1994.
 In 2013, she joined JEF United Chiba from Urawa Reds youth team.
 She was selected Best Young Player awards in 2013 season.

 National team career

 On September 26, 2013, when Ueno was 18 years old, she debuted for Japan national team against Nigeria.